Hug the Plug!

 Electric and plug-in vehicles can slash fuel bills by over two-thirds.
 Along with the chance to improve air quality and reduce carbon emissions, ownership of plug-in vehicles in Brighton & Hove is rising sharply.

-With up to £3,500 off the price of a new car, £500 towards a home charger, no vehicle tax to pay and free charging at facilities right across the country - now is a great time to make the switch to driving an electric vehicle.See the local dealers
+With up to £3,500 off the price of a new car, £350 towards a home charger, no vehicle tax to pay and free charging at facilities right across the country - now is a great time to make the switch to driving an electric vehicle.Where to buy an EV

 It's just so much better an experience.
 The power is on tap immediately, it's silent, and the time taken between starting the car and moving off is wildly quicker than with a car with a traditional engine.
 You might not think it's slow, but these days when I get in a 'normal' car and want to move off... ugh, I feel like I should have brought a crossword or something!